Thomick/forest-risk-rl/resource/README.md

-This folder contains a selection of papers that I directly used for the project and the associated code (I try to keep the list short by adding only the one currently relevant).
+This folder contains a selection of papers that may be used as reference during discussions.

 # Couture2016
 Used to make a simple forest model as an MDP.
 Consider the whole forest made of multiple plots.
 The full state is a vector with the state (age class) of each plot.
 The action is either we harvest the trees of the stand plot or we don't do anything.
 The risk comes from windthrow that destroy the plots affected.
 The probability of the destruction event can either be independent on the state of neighboring trees or "local" if it changes as a function of the states of neighboring stand plots.